emee-dev/apicize/app/src-tauri/help/testing.md

 * **[response](#response)**:  Information about the received response
 * **variables**:  Variables that are defined in your workbook's active [scenario](help:scenarios)

+You can see what values are available to your test script by executing a request and select "Details" (the final tab in the Results pane).
+The section **executionContext** shows the request, response and variables available values.

 Generally speaking, you should structure your tests to **describe** something and what **it** should do.
 By default, Apicize will create this test for each new request:

 ```js